SRvSaha/CoWinVaccineSlotFinder/README.md

 - What should be the Configuration Changes if I want to Second Dose ?
 > `Configuration Should Be "DoseType": 2`
 - What should be the Configuration Changes if I want to Book Specific Vaccine Type ?
-> `Configuration Should Be "VaccineType": "COVISHEILD" if you want to get Covishield, "VaccineType": "COVAXIN" if you want to get Covaxin, "VaccineType": "SPUTNIK V"`
+> `Configuration Should Be "VaccineType": "COVISHEILD" if you want to get Covishield, "VaccineType": "COVAXIN" if you want to get Covaxin, "VaccineType": "SPUTNIK V" if you want to get SPUTNIK V`

 Cheers!